-The Farpoint 40 is an incredibly versatile backpack, suitable for the vast majority of travelers but it won’t be the perfect fit for everyone.
-If you prefer to travel with tons of clothing options or specialist gear, this backpack might not be big enough.
+Osprey’s Farpoint 40 is an incredibly versatile backpack, suitable for the vast majority of travelers but it won’t be the perfect fit for everyone.
+If you prefer to travel with a closet full of clothing options or specialist gear, this backpack might not be big enough for you.

-Let’s take a brief look into the most suitable travel styles for owning this backpack:
+Let’s take a quick look into the most suitable travel styles for owning this backpack:

 Whether you like the sound of this or not – you will become intimately close with your backpack when traveling long term.
 Choosing the right backpack for you is critical!

-No prizes for guessing!
-The backpack was of course the Osprey Farpoint 40L.
-But how did we decide that was the best fit for us?
-We considered the following:
+But how did we decide this backpack was the best fit for us?

 Why is the Osprey Farpoint 40 so Popular?

-Firstly, how much space did we really need?
 Did we need 40L, 60L, 80L?
 What would we be doing on our trip?
 What would the climate be like?

-Yep, we tried it and it fits!
-If there’s one thing we love when traveling – it is saving hundreds of dollars and hours of time at airports.
+If there’s one thing we love when flying anywhere, it is saving hundreds of dollars on checked baggage and hours of time waiting at airport baggage carousels.

 But Is 40L Enough?

-We bought these backpacks a few months before we left for long term travel to give them a run out by using them to visit each other back and forth from the UK and US.
-We never had any problems with the size; in fact, we were delighted at how convenient they made the trips.
+We bought our Farpoint 40’s a few months before leaving for long term travel to give them a test run.
+We flew back and forth between the UK and US to visit family and never had any problems with the size; in fact, we were delighted at how convenient they made the trips.

-When other people’s larger backpacks or suitcases couldn’t be stored on a busy train, leaving them to be stuck out in aisles or vestibules, ours fit nicely into overhead storage.
+When other people’s larger backpacks or suitcases couldn’t be stored on a busy train or bus, leaving them to be stuck out in aisles or vestibules, ours fit nicely into overhead storage.
 We paid no money for hold baggage and lost no time at airports.

-We saw many backpackers with hefty 70L backpacks struggling and to tell the truth, we were relieved carrying our lightweight 40L packs.
+We saw many backpackers with hefty 70L backpacks struggling and in truth, we were just plain relieved carrying our lightweight 40L packs.